nevesnunes/ghembler/README.md

 # Ghembler

-Assembler and Disassembler for Ghidra processor modules featuring auto-completion.
+Interactive assembler for Ghidra processor modules featuring auto-completion.
 Besides the intended pun in the name, it also suggests taking the risk of finding bugs. 🙂

 Example using [Toshiba TLCS-900/H](https://github.com/nevesnunes/ghidra-tlcs900h):

 ![](./img/1.png)

-Example using x86-64 (jump to absolute address `0x5` vs relative address `0x2005`):
+Example using x86-64 (jump to absolute address `0x5` vs relative address `0x2005` with label `foo`):

 ![](./img/2.png)